scripting/wpIdentity/worknotes.md

 * wordland_title: the title of the post, the empty string if the post doesn't have a title.

-There are limits to where this works, I will try to find out exactly where that is. ;-)
+There are limits to where this works, I will try to find out exactly where they are. ;-)

+A <a href="https://github.com/scripting/wpIdentity/issues/6">place</a> for questions and comments.

 #### 5/11/25; 11:00:38 AM by DW